jmalicki/io-uring-sync/docs/RSYNC_COMPARISON.md

 ### 1. io_uring: Designed for Modern NVMe Storage

+**What is io_uring?** [io_uring](https://kernel.dk/io_uring.pdf) is a modern Linux kernel interface (introduced in kernel 5.1, 2019) that provides **asynchronous I/O** through shared ring buffers between userspace and the kernel.
+Unlike traditional blocking syscalls that require one system call per operation, io_uring lets you submit **batches of I/O operations** without blocking, and the kernel notifies you when they complete.
+Think of it as a high-speed conveyor belt for I/O requests.

 **The Problem:** Modern [NVMe](https://nvmexpress.org/) SSDs can handle **millions of IOPS** (I/O operations per second), but traditional blocking syscalls create a **bottleneck**:
 - Each `read()` or `write()` call blocks the thread
 - Single-threaded rsync can only issue ~10,000 operations/second